 - Disney Water Parks — Disney World has two water parks you can easily spend an entire day at: Blizzard Beach and Typhoon Lagoon.
 You will need a separate ticket from your park ticket to access these.

 - Disney Mini Golf — Disney World has two mini golf courses — Fantasia Gardens and Winter Summerland.
-The cost to play is $14 for adults and $12 for kids.

 - Resort Hopping — For some free fun outside of the parks you can visit different resorts on Disney World property.
 Most of them can be attractions in and of themselves due to the careful theming and high quality restaurants.
 Be aware that pools are reserved only for resort guests, but anyone can visit the resort lobbies and dine in resort restaurants.